 Add the slurry mixture back to the pot.
 Stir until the slurry is mixed thoroughly back into the chili.
 The slurry will cause the chili to thicken as it continues to cook.
 Let the chili simmer for at least ten minutes to ensure that you cannot taste the four.
 Allow the chili to simmer until it reaches desired thickness.

-– Method Three: Thickening with Cornstarch
+– Method Three: How to Thicken Chili With Cornstarch

 Step One: Make Cornstarch Slurry